-At June 30, 2022, the District had approximately \$59.5 million in long-term obligations which included approximately \$58.4 million in general obligation bonds.
-The general obligation bonds increased during the year by approximately \$23.6 million.
-The increase was caused by two new bond issuances during the current year, which was slightly offset by previously outstanding bonds being paid down and the amortization of bond premiums on previously issued bonds.
-In addition to the general obligation bonds, the District has obligations for compensated absences estimated at roughly \$1.2 million at the end of the fiscal year.
+At June 30, 2023, the District had approximately \$53.7 million in long-term obligations which included approximately \$51.6 million in general obligation bonds.
+The general obligation bonds balance decreased during the current year as the District continued to make its required principal and interest payments. \$976.3 thousand of the District's long-term obligations are notes from direct borrowing and direct placement related to the lease agreement for copiers entered into during the current year.
+In addition to the general obligation bonds and notes from direct borrowing and direct placement, the District has obligations for compensated absences estimated at roughly \$1.0 million at the end of the fiscal year.

+Holt Pu ble A-6 blic Schools ng-Term Obligations

+2023 2022

-Table A-6 Holt Public Schools Outstanding Long-Term Obligations 2022 2021 General obligation bonds - net Compensated absences \$ 58,358,360 1,183,702 \$ 34,741,562 1,287,062 \$ 59,542,062 \$ 36,028,624
+General obligation bonds - net Compensated absences Notes from direct borrowing \$ 51,643,576 1,041,244 \$ 58,358,360 1,183,702

+and direct placement 976,341

+\$ 53,661,161 \$ 59,542,062